Continuum of Care (CoC)

 The Idaho Balance of State Continuum of Care (CoC) is known as the House Idaho Collaborative (HIC).
 The HIC has designated Idaho Housing and Finance Association (IHFA) to serve as the Collaborative Applicant.
 In this role, IHFA manages the HIC’s CoC application process and submits all required CoC documents to HUD.
 IHFA is also responsible for coordinating and monitoring CoC grant projects.

 This Notice of Funding Opportunity (NOFO) serves as a formal solicitation for new and renewal project applications to be considered for funding.
+Tier 1 projects will include 60% of the CoC’s Annual Renewal Demand (ARD), Tier 2 projects will include 40% of the CoC’s ARD.

 Eligible NEW component types under this notice include Transitional Housing (TH) and Supportive Services Only (SSO).
 Eligible RENEWAL component types under this notice include Permanent Supportive Housing (PSH) and Rapid Rehousing (RRH).
 If your agency wishes to apply for a Transition grant in order to transfer an eligible renewal grant into a new component type (TH or SSO), you will need to fill out a NEW application and mark it as such under Section V.